Pituitary gland - the "master gland" of the endocrine system

 Prolactin stimulates the development of mammary gland tissue and milk production (lactogenesis).

 The hypothalamic regulation of prolactin production is unusual.

 The hypothalamus secretes the neurotransmitter dopamine, which inhibits rather than stimulates the production and secretion of prolactin by the pituitary.
 Severing the connection between the hypothalamus and the pituitary gland results in an increase in prolactin production.

 After birth, however, the stimulation of nerve endings in the nipples during infant feeding will trigger the release of prolactin-secreting hormones by the hypothalamus.
 This spinal reflex (known as a neuroendocrine reflex) stimulates the production of prolactin.

 Increasing estrogen levels also stimulate prolactin production in late pregnancy to prepare the mammary glands for lactation after the birth of a baby.
-Increased prolactin levels in pregnancy also inhibit ovulation by suppressing the production of LH.
+Increased prolactin levels in pregnancy also inhibit ovulation by suppressing the production of Luteinising hormone.

-Two hormones, oxytocin and the anti-diuretic hormone (ADH), are produced by secretory nerve cells in the hypothalamus.
+Secretory nerve cells of the hypothalamus produce oxytocin and antidiuretic hormone (ADH).
 These hormones migrate down their axons to the tissues of the posterior pituitary gland, where they are stored and then later released.

 Specialized cells in the hypothalamus, called osmoreceptor cells, monitor the concentration of sodium ions in blood.